The truth about food and medicines.

 Picture

-• 600g (100%) Wholemeal flour - organic if possible
+• 1200g (100%) Wholemeal flour - organic if possible

-• 400 ml Warm water (hand hot)
+• 700 ml (approx) Warm water (hand hot)

-• 1 sachet Dried yeast (Super Active Bakers’ Yeast)
+• 1 sachet (5.0g) Dried yeast (Super Active or Bakers’ Yeast)

 Bread baking is quicker if the flour and tins are faintly warm.

-The dried yeast can be thoroughly mixed with the flour in a large polythene bag before turning into a bowl and adding the water.
+The dried yeast and the salt can be thoroughly mixed with the flour by shaking well in a large polythene bag before turning into a bowl and adding the water.
+Add the water slowly and mix until the flour is evenly wetted, then mix thoroughly for several minutes.

-The dough should be evenly wet and be slightly slippery so that it leaves the side of the bowl when tilted.
+The dough should be slightly slippery so that it leaves the side of the bowl when tilted.
 Grease and flour the bread tins.
-Turn the dough on to a work surface and cut into two equal portions.
-Place each portion into a tin and press well down.
-Cut a line on each loaf from end to end.
-Turn on the oven to preheat to 240°C. Put the tin inside a large polythene bag and leave in a warm place for about 15 minutes - just until the dough BEGINS to rise.
-Before putting the tin into the oven press the dough back down at the sides of the tin so as to give it room to rise in the oven.
+Turn the dough on to a work surface and knead briefly.
+Cut into two equal portions then turn into the tins and press down.
+Cut shallow cross lines on the top of the dough.
+Turn on the oven to preheat to 240°C. Put the tins inside a large polythene bag and leave in a warm place for about 15 minutes - just until the dough BEGINS to rise.
+The dough should NOT be allowed to double or rise and puff up as with white flour - but smoothing out on top and seen to be rising.
+The bread will continue to rise in the oven.

 Use a loaf tin size approx 215mm x 110mm.
 (Tin size approx conversion from English size 9” x 5”)